el-Ben-Barto/prototype/servicelayer/README.md

 ### Error Handling
 Errors will be gathered via the GlobalWebExceptionHandler.class (src.main.java.web.GlobalWebExceptionHandler.class) To create custom error response object, adapt the corresponding return Object which will be injected after Exception handling.

-### Known limitations
-As the name of the Service Layer for Smart Living Digital Twin - Prototype says, it is a prototype to test out a reference architecture and should therefore be handled with care.
-Due to the fact, that the application is currently only a Prototype production features are missing and some functionalities are not even implemented.
-In the context of Smart Living data security is an important factor.
-To meet your needs according to your data classification (like contract ids, etc.) use Encryption at rest and in flight or event client side field level encryption to secure your data.

-The following list the known limitations of the application with no claim to completeness.

--- Missing Security features
--- Integration only of phillips hue as vendor
--- Integration of light status change, change events and motion sensor -- Missing Automated Deployment Method including the surrounding services -- Missing Unit Test
--- Vendor action mapping